dave1010/taskthere/README.md

 * See a list of tasks associated with a place
 * Add/delete tasks
 * Add/edit/delete places
+* Places are stored with the current geolocation
 * Fast

 ## To Do

-* HTML5 application cache
+* HTML5 application cache manifest (make it offline)
-* Add geolocation to places
 * Automatically switch places based on geolocation
 * Controls for geolocation (toggle, update interval)
-* Show geolocation info
+* Show geolocation info (maybe on hover)
 * Remove jQuery dependency
 * Package as W3C widget (`make widget`)